diodechain/diode-docs/content/docs/FAQ/what-can-i-do-with-the-free-version.md

 weight: 20001
 draft: false
 ---
-Diode Collab \_is\_ a free app - you can add a theoretically unlimited number of free collaboration Zones, and use them,  for no cost.
-However, if you want to activate certain features in a given Zone, or are using Diode as part of an organization or for commercial purposes, <a href="https://diode.io/pricing" target="_blank" rel="noopener">you can subscribe to a paid plan</a> for that particular Zone.
+Diode Collab \_is\_ a free app - you can add a theoretically unlimited number of free collaboration Zones, with unlimited numbers of users, for no cost!

-Free Zones are made possible by a collaboration with the <a href="https://diode.foundation" target="_blank" rel="noopener">Diode Foundation</a> as part of its mission to deliver secure communications to everyone.
-Generally speaking, our shared goal with free Zones is to equip individuals, families, and local communities with the means of secure and private communications.
+Generally speaking, our goal with free Zones is to equip individuals, families, communities, and ecosystems with the means of secure and private communications.

+Free Zones are made possible by our partnerships with the <a href="https://diode.foundation" target="_blank" rel="noopener">Diode Foundation</a> and the <a href="https://moonbeam.network" target="_blank" rel="noopener">Moonbeam Network</a> in our shared pursuit to make secure communication available to everyone.

 Watch this video for an example of a free Zone in action:

 {{< youtube id="uJi4fYOAti8" autoplay="true" title="Free encrypted messaging with Diode" >}}

-&nbsp;
+If you want to activate certain features in a given Zone, or are using Diode as part of an organization or for commercial purposes, <a href="https://diode.io/pricing" target="_blank" rel="noopener">you can subscribe to a paid plan</a> for that particular Zone.